 These will save your bum from the horrible post-spin-class-bruised-feeling.
 Promise.
 Gentlemen, I recommend you also go the mountain biking shorts route:

 Cycling shorts and knickers have a special set of rules regarding how you wear them.
 First up: no undies.
 Yup, you go commando.
 Second, you always want to put them on when you are clean so you don’t get any funky bacteria in the chamois.
 A super quick rinse in the shower does the trick nicely.
 Before you slide the shorts/pants on, you want to put a thin thin coat of chamois cream on the chamois pad and on your bum cheeks and upper thighs.
 Just…trust me.
 This is what prevents chaffing, blisters and a variety of sore skin spots.
 A lot of chamois creams also contain natural antibacterial agents to keep you from getting gross and funky down there.
-Toss a tube of this into your gym bag:
+Toss a tube of this (or travel pack) into your gym bag:

 Cycling shorts/knickers should be washed within 24 hours of wearing them and hung dry to ensure the life of the chamois and to keep it bacteria free.